Metacor/Minecraft-Speedrun-Guide/readme.md

 <br/>

-## The Overworld, Part 2: Find the Location of the Stronghold, Navigate to the Portal Room, and enter The End
+## The Overworld, Part 2
+*Find the Location of a Stronghold → Enter it and Navigate to the Portal Room → Enter The End*
 	Stronghold Navigation: Minimum 1400 Blocks away from 0,0 (~175 in the Nether, since Distance is 8:1) This is calculated Triangularly not linearly, so a²+b²=c², not a+b=c | 150x,150z = 212, not 300
 			Generally if you're just adding x+z, 2000-2400 for The Overworld, 250-300 for the Nether